-(c) Basis of Preparation
+Basis of Preparation

 The consolidated financial statements have been prepared on the basis of historical cost, unless otherwise stated.
 Historical cost is generally based on the fair values of the consideration given in exchange for goods and services.
 All amounts are presented in Australian dollars, unless otherwise noted.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 In estimating the fair value of an asset or a liability, the Group takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
-Fair value for measurement and/or disclosure purposes in these consolidated financial statements is determined on such a basis, except for share-based payment transactions that are within the scope of AASB 117, and measurements that have some similarities to fair value but are not fair value, such as net realisable value in AASB 102 or value in use in AASB 136.
+Fair value for measurement and/or disclosure purposes in these consolidated financial statements is determined on such a basis, except for share-based payment transactions that are within the scope of AASB 2 'Share-based payment', leasing transactions that are within the scope of AASB 102 'Inventories' or value in use in AASB 136 'Financial Instruments: recognition and measurement'.